cdonnachie/Slimecoin/README.md

 Bitcoin also has the capability of serving as the rails for tokens by using projects such as Omnilayer, RSK or Counterparty.
 However, neither Bitcoin nor Ethereum was specifically designed for facilitating ownership of other assets.

-Meowcoin is designed to be a use case specific blockchain designed to efficiently handle one specific function: the transfer of assets from one party to another.
+Slimecoin is designed to be a use case specific blockchain designed to efficiently handle one specific function: the transfer of assets from one party to another.

 Bitcoin is and always should be focused on its goals of being a better form of money.
 Bitcoin developers will unlikely prioritize improvements or features which are specifically beneficial to the facilitation of token transfers.
-One goal of the Meowcoin project is to see if a use case specific blockchain and development effort can create code which can either improve existing structures like Bitcoin or provide advantages for specific use cases.
+One goal of the Slimecoin project is to see if a use case specific blockchain and development effort can create code which can either improve existing structures like Bitcoin or provide advantages for specific use cases.

 In the new global economy, borders and jurisdictions will be less relevant as more assets are tradable and trade across borders is increasingly frictionless.
 In an age where people can move significant amounts of wealth instantly using Bitcoin, global consumers will likely demand the same efficiency for their securities and similar asset holdings.